rakhmanu/TaskPlanning/README.md

 If you want to run task planning, please run Task_planner.py

-You can generate problem file by running problem_generator.py
+You can generate problem file by running problem_generator.py.
+Example of problem file is shown in

 You can generate domain file by running domain_generator.py